h4cc/awesome-elixir/README.md

 * [csv](https://github.com/beatrichartz/csv) - CSV Decoding and Encoding for Elixir.
 * [csvlixir](https://github.com/jimm/csvlixir) - A CSV reading/writing application for Elixir.
 * [ex_csv](https://github.com/CargoSense/ex_csv) - CSV for Elixir.
+* [nimble_csv](https://github.com/plataformatec/nimble_csv) - A simple and fast CSV parsing and dumping library for Elixir.

 ## Date and Time
 *Libraries for working with dates and times.*